Disclaimer: These materials do not constitute legal advice and should not be substituted for the advice of legal counsel.

 Post-Employment Restrictive Covenants

-An employer and employee may enter into a post-employment restrictive covenant as long as the period of the covenant does not exceed one year.
+An employer and employee may enter a post-employment restrictive covenant if the period of the covenant does not exceed one year.
 Utah Code § 34-51-201.
 A violation of this period makes the entire covenant void.
 Id.
 This law does not apply to non-solicitation, nondisclosure, or confidentiality provisions.
 Utah Code § 34-51-102(4).

 Job Reference Immunity